-Maybe there was once, when the world was darker and the bright moonlight made us restless or drove us to work late into the night.
-But it’s something we left behind when we lit our streets and set about controlling our environment.
+But it’s something we left behind when we lit our houses and streets, and set about controlling our environment.

-Or it could be that a firm belief in the influence of the moon is a psychological hangover from the days when something as magnificent and otherworldly as the full moon in the sky just had to mean something!
+Or perhaps it’s a lingering legend from the days when something as otherworldly as the full moon in the sky just had to mean something!

-There were a lot of rising headlines written about that supermoon, helpful articles on what to expect, whether to be worried and how to explain poor sleep.
+It was the closest and largest supermoon in 86 years, and there were a lot of headlines written about it in the media: helpful articles on what to expect, whether you should be worried, and how to explain poor sleep.